Closing the Gap: Efficient Algorithms for Discrete Wasserstein Barycenters: Abstract

 \section{Abstract}

-The Wasserstein barycenter problem seeks a probability measure that minimizes the weighted average of the Wasserstein distances to a given collection of probability measures.
-We study the discrete setting, where each measure has finite support — a regime that frequently arises in machine learning and operations research.
-The discrete Wasserstein barycenter problem is known to be NP-hard, which motivates us to study approximation algorithms with provable guarantees.
-The best-known algorithm to date achieves an approximation ratio of two.
-We close this gap by developing a polynomial-time approximation scheme (PTAS) for the discrete Wasserstein barycenter problem that generalizes and improves upon the 2-approximation method.
-In addition, for the special case of equally weighted measures, we obtain a strictly tighter approximation guarantee.
-Numerical experiments show that the proposed algorithms are computationally efficient and produce near-optimal barycenter solutions.
+Given a collection of probability measures, the Wasserstein barycenter problem seeks a probability measure that minimizes the weighted sum of their squared type-$2$ Wasserstein distances.
+We study the discrete setting, in which every input measure has finite support; this setting arises frequently in machine learning and operations research.
+Since computing a discrete Wasserstein barycenter is NP-hard, we develop approximation algorithms with provable performance guarantees.
+The best previously known polynomial-time guarantee is a factor of $2$.
+We improve this bound by proposing a polynomial-time approximation scheme (PTAS) that generalizes the existing $2$-approximation: for any prescribed $\alpha\in(0,1]$, the proposed algorithms return a $(1+\alpha)$-approximate barycenter in time polynomial in $(nk)^{1/\alpha}$ and $d$.
+We provide both randomized and deterministic constructions and derive a sharper guarantee when the input measures are equally weighted.
+Numerical experiments on synthetic and real datasets show that the algorithms are computationally practical and produce near-optimal barycenters.